Paper-Folding/Maplecodex2/README.md

 spring.datasource.username=root                                           // refer to db user name spring.datasource.password=123456                                         // refer to db user password
 ```
+## Make sure you have JDK version above or equal to 11.
 ## But first you'll need to parse data with original Maplecodex2 version and import "ms2codex.sql".